CleverCloud/clever-components/docs/contributing/stories.md

 interface MakeStoryOptions {
   // Set the name of the component component?: string,
+  // Control automated tests related to the story
+  // you can disable accessibility tests or ignore some accessibility rules tests?: {
+    accessibility: {
+      enable: boolean;
+      ignoredRules: Array<string>
+    }
+  },
   // Define the properties to set for each instance of the component items?: object[] | (): Array<object>,
   // Override the automatic name of the story